Claude Platform Docs

 Override an individual tool policy

 Use the configs array to override the default for individual tools.
+The name values for the agent toolset are listed in Available tools.
 This example allows the full agent toolset by default but requires confirmation before any bash command runs:

 - type: agent_toolset_20260401